djplaner/canvas-collections/docs/walk-throughs/advanced/fix-claytons-card-css.md

 ## The Cause

 Claytons Collections writes HTML and CSS to a Canvas page.
 Canvas only allows certain types of HTML and CSS in the content of pages - specified in [this HTML Editor Allowlist](https://tr-learncanvas.s3.amazonaws.com/docs/Canvas_HTML_Editor_Allowlist.pdf).
-The CSS ```object-fit``` property - used to scale images - is actively removed by Canvas.
+The CSS features used to implement the missing features are actively removed by Canvas.

 ## One Fix - Design Plus